 - Convention Delegates: Sharon Bragg & Beth Hundt

 - Newsletter Editor: TBD

 - Fundraising: Clara Winfield

 - Leadership Succession: Bethany Coyne

 The purpose of this award is to recognize a nurse who receives local, national, and/or international recognition as a nursing leader; influences leadership in nursing through visionary and innovative approaches; creates an environment that enhances the image of nursing; and/or participates in the development of nursing leaders and leadership.

-The purpose of this award is to recognize community leaders who have influenced healthcare in the social, political, economic and/or institutional arena.
-Criteria include: endorsement and support from nursing, other health professionals, and community leaders; local, statewide, and/or national contributions as an advocate of nursing and/or healthcare; and contributions that significantly enhance the level of health or healthcare of the community.
+The purpose of this award is to recognize community leaders who have influenced healthcare in the social, political, economic, and/or institutional arena.
+Criteria include endorsement and support from nursing, other health professionals, and community leaders; local, statewide, and/or national contributions as an advocate of nursing and/or healthcare; and contributions that significantly enhance the level of health or healthcare of the community.

 This award was established in the name of Nancy Hilt, a nursing leader and a strong supporter of creative and innovative nursing practice.
-The purpose of the award is to recognize outstanding contributions of young professional nurses among the members of Beta Kappa Chapter.
+The purpose of the award is to recognize the outstanding contributions of young professional nurses among the members of the Beta Kappa Chapter.
 To be eligible for this award, the candidate must:

 - Demonstrate a broad range of advanced skills in nursing, which lead to excellence in the care of patients, develop innovative solutions to nursing problems, and serve as an effective mentor and role model to other nurses

 - Influence policies and procedures that increase the quality of nursing care, uphold the highest ethical standards, and contribute to professional and/or community organizations